 Lay out the wire and cut to 6’6” in length.
 Cut as close to the upper and lower width running wire as possible with the wire cutters – about 1/4”.
 You will have excess wire compared to the frames opening, this will be explained later.

-Break out the Kreg Jig and drill four pocket holes on the back of each 3’ piece (or its variations).
+Using the Kreg Jig, drill four pocket holes on the back of each 3’ piece.
 Two pocket holes on each end.

 The trellis frame dimensions were chosen for the wire to be stapled along the inner portion of the frame rather than along the back portion.
 This placement makes the trellis as aesthetically pleasing as possible for both ours and the neighbors side of the trellis.
 It also allows for easier access for any maintenance needing to be made later if necessary – replacing staples, etc.

 Once clamped into place, lay the frame propped up on its side (lengthwise) and staple the wire to the wood with the staple gun – stapling down every 2 or 3 spaces.